asmit-gupta/bmi_app/README.md

-Welcome to the BMI App wiki!
+Welcome to the BMI App Wiki!

 ## Overview
 The BMI Calculator App is a user-friendly application that allows users to calculate their Body Mass Index (BMI) quickly and conveniently.
 With a minimal, modern, and soothing look, this app provides an intuitive and aesthetically pleasing user interface.